GreensfingeExperiment/.github/profile/README.md

 This approach hardcodes the control logic into the service.
 To simulate or skip part of the functionality, the developer must:

-### 🧱 After the Framework: Green Framework Approach
+### 🧱 Green Framework Approach: How the same tasks can be performed with the help of GreenEsfinge.

 To illustrate the benefits of using the Green Framework, let’s compare how a typical feature toggle is implemented using a Conventional Approach versus the Green Framework Approach.